Iconic Route 66

 16 Night Bucket List Trip

-Route 66, one of the most famous road trips in the world.
-Spanning 2,400 miles, this bucket-list trip of a lifetime spans across 8 states, starting in Chicago then finishing in Los Angeles.
-This Route 66-inspired tour takes you to some of the best-known highlights along this famous road.
+Spanning 2,400 miles, this bucket-list trip of a lifetime spans across 8 states, starting in Chicago and then finishing in Los Angeles.
+This Route 66-inspired tour takes you to some of the best-known highlights along this famous highway.
 You will travel along portions of the actual ‘Mother Road’, which runs from Chicago to Los Angeles.
 Route 66 will take you on a journey through historic America.
 Impressive cities like Chicago, St. Louis and Albuquerque are swapped with dirt roads.
 Enjoy these charming cities as you visit the diners, museums, and authentic petrol stations.
 Get your kicks on Route 66!

 This Package includes:

 Total Price: £3398 Deposit: £450pp

 01792 482 432

 We are open between:

 Wed 08:30 - 18:00

 Thu 08:30 - 18:00